electron/electron/docs/api/browser-window.md

 #### `BrowserWindow.getExtensions()` _Deprecated_

-Returns `Record<String, ExtensionInfo>` - The keys are the extension names and each value is an Object containing `name` and `version` properties.
+Returns `Record<string, ExtensionInfo>` - The keys are the extension names and each value is an Object containing `name` and `version` properties.

 **Note:** This API cannot be called before the `ready` event of the `app` module